-Google Play restricts the use of high risk or sensitive permissions, including the
+Google Play restricts the use of high-risk or sensitive permissions, including the

 If your app does not meet the requirements for acceptable use below, you must remove it from your app's manifest in order to comply with Play policy.
 Suggestions for policy-compliant alternative implementations are also detailed below.

 Important: If you change how your app uses these restricted permissions, you must revise your declaration with updated and accurate information.
-Deceptive and non-declared uses of these permissions may result in a suspension of your app and/or termination of your developer account.
+Deceptive and undeclared uses of these permissions may result in a suspension of your app and/or termination of your developer account.

-When should you request the Query all packages permission?
+When should you request the QUERY_ALL_PACKAGES permission?

 QUERY_ALL_PACKAGES permission only takes effect when your app targets Android API level 30 or later on devices running Android 11 or later.

-- Where use of the permission is not directly related to the core purpose of the app.
+- Where the use of the permission is not directly related to the core purpose of the app.